terrible-coder/multivariate_calculus/README.md

 Upon execution `value` should be a `Scalar.Constant` object with a constant value of `4`.
 One may choose to work with more than one variable too.
 There is support for scalar algebra for any number of variables.
+Almost all common algebraic scalar operations have been implemented.
+Submit an issue if something has been missed and should be implemented right away.

 This is still a work in progress.
 A documentation page and a browser version of this library is coming soon.
 Work is being done on building the project to make it a useful tool for